Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Introduction

-In this context, UQ has become increasingly important in medical image analysis, particularly in tasks involving deep learning (DL) based segmentation of pathological features \cite{zou_review_2023, lambert_trustworthy_2024, huang_review_2024}.
-UQ assists clinicians by identifying ambiguous or unreliable predictions, guiding them to areas needing manual review, thus improving clinical confidence and decision quality.
-However, effectively evaluating uncertainty is inherently challenging due to the absence of definitive ground truth and the diversity of methods used to quantify uncertainty \cite{gawlikowski_survey_2023}.
-Although substantial technical progress has been achieved, the clinical impact of UQ remains underinvestigated \cite{evans_explainability_2022, huet-dastarac_quantifying_2024}.
-Common evaluation strategies assess the relationship of quantified uncertainty with error but do not reveal whether uncertainty is associated with clinically meaningful factors (e.g., lesion characteristics, image quality) or if it aligns with the expert definition of confidence \cite{lambert_trustworthy_2024}.
-To bridge this gap, UQ needs to be evaluated not only for technical performance but also for clinical informativeness and capacity to improve human-AI collaboration \cite{lee_trust_2004, zhang_effect_2020}.
+During the past years, UQ has become increasingly important in medical image analysis, particularly in tasks involving deep learning (DL) based segmentation of pathological features ~\citep{zou_review_2023, lambert_trustworthy_2024, huang_review_2024}.
+UQ assists clinicians by identifying ambiguous or unreliable predictions and guiding attention to areas that may need manual review.
+However, effectively evaluating uncertainty is inherently challenging due to the absence of definitive ground truth and the diversity of methods used to quantify uncertainty ~\citep{gawlikowski_survey_2023}.
+Although substantial technical progress has been achieved, the clinical impact of UQ remains underinvestigated ~\citep{evans_explainability_2022, huet-dastarac_quantifying_2024}.
+Common evaluation strategies assess the relationship of quantified uncertainty with error but do not reveal whether uncertainty is associated with clinically meaningful factors (e.g., lesion characteristics, image quality) or if it aligns with the expert definition of confidence ~\citep{lambert_trustworthy_2024}.
+Furthermore, uncertainty is a non-intuitive concept for humans and does not necessarily correlate linearly with annotators' confidence~\citep{huet-dastarac_quantifying_2024}.
+While the opaque nature of uncertainty hinders clinical adoption, methods that explain the information carried by uncertainty can bridge this gap.
+Hence, UQ must be evaluated not only for technical performance but also for clinical informativeness and, ideally, for its capacity to support human-AI collaboration~\citep{lee_trust_2004, zhang_effect_2020}.